Do you enjoy helping survivors of domestic and sexual violence?

 Please call 361-248-3347 for more information on available jobs at The Purple Door!

 TO APPLY: A completed employment application and assessments are required to be considered for employment.
-The online- application and assessments can be accessed at: Copy and paste link below on browser.
+The online application and assessments can be accessed at:

-• Ensure appropriate records are maintained regarding clients and service delivery and prepare reports.
+• Ensure that appropriate records are maintained for reporting requirements.

-• Attend meetings and training as directed by supervisor.
+• Attend all meetings and training as directed by supervisor.

 • Maintain professional conduct and represent the Agency in a professional manner.